MastrMatt/liteDB/README.md

 ### Meta Commands

--   DEL: (key)
+-   DEL: (key) - Deletes the value specified by key.
+Returns the amount of keys deleted
--   KEYS
+-   KEYS - Returns all the key:value pairs in the database
--   FLUSHALL
+-   FLUSHALL - Removes all the key:value pairs in the database.
+Returns nil

 ### Strings

--   GET: (key) Get the value of a key, it the key does not exist return an error.
+-   GET: (key) - Get the value of a key, it the key does not exist return an error.
 Returns the value
--   SET: (key, value) Sets a new key:value pair in the hashtable, it the key already exists returns an error.
+-   SET: (key, value) - Sets a new key:value pair in the hashtable, it the key already exists returns an error.
 Returns nil

 ### Hashtable

 -   HSET: (key, field, value) - Sets a field:value pair in the hash specified by key.
 If the key does not exist, it will create it.
+It the field already exists, it overrides the previous value.
 Returns nil
 -   HGET: (key, field) - Gets the value of field from the hash specified by key.
 Returns the value
 -   HDEL: (key, field) - Deletes a field from the hash specified by key.
 Returns an integer for how many elements were removed
 -   HGETALL: (key) - Returns all fields and values of the hash specified by key.